Fast2docs/Fast2-docs/docs/catalog/credentials.md

 | Password     | `String` | Password of the aforementioned username.                   |
 | Username     | `String` | Login with scope to access the docbase with proper rights. |

-## DctmSshProvider <small> - Documentum SSH connection provider </small> {#DctmSshProvider data-toc-label="DctmSshProvider"}
+## DctmSshClient <small> - Documentum SSH client" </small> {#DctmSshClient data-toc-label="DctmSshClient"}

-Module used by Fast2 to establish communication with the Documentum server.
+Module used by Fast2 to establish the connection with the destination Documentum server.
+!!!
+Warning

+    Using this feature may significantly degrade performance.
+To use this option, the Client must be set on all Documentum tasks.

 <b>Mandatory settings</b>